hyundai-robotics/doc-hi6-operation/7-system/3-control-parameter/2-io-signal-setting/7-output-signal-set-info.md

 #### Robot ready OK

-When the current controller status satisfies all conditions set in the \[system &gt; 2: Control Parameter&gt; 4: Robot Ready Condition\] menu, this function is used to output the state to the outside.
+When the current controller status satisfies all conditions set in the `[system  - 2: Control Parameter - 4: Robot Ready Condition]` menu, this function is used to output the state to the outside.